Espalier Fruit Trees: Big Harvests In Small Spaces

 First, you’ll begin by deciding what kind of tree you want to grow.
 This may be complicated as some trees aren’t self-fruitful and require more than one tree for pollination.

-There are multi-budded fruit trees which are available, and these multi grafted dwarf fruit trees can be used for informal fan espalier.
+There are multi-budded fruit trees that are available, and these multi-grafted dwarf fruit trees can be used for informal fan espalier.
 However, some limbs will grow more readily than others, and you will need to stay on top of pruning to ensure one variety doesn’t overtake the rest.

 Consider also the environment where the tree will be placed.
 Are the conditions right for the type of tree you want to plant?
 Warmer climates may not have a cool enough winter for apples, as an example, where cooler climates may find it difficult to grow some forms of citrus.